 Barbara Weltman, author of J.K.
 Lasser’s Small Business Taxes and publisher of Idea of the Day® and Big Ideas for Small Business® at BarbaraWeltman.com.

-In conclusion, Social Media can feel overwhelming, especially for small businesses, but you can follow these guidlines and advices from well known experts in this field and most definitely, it will help you.
+In conclusion, Social Media can feel overwhelming, especially for small businesses, but you can follow these guidelines and advice from well-known experts in this field and most definitely, it will help you.

-If you need a more in depth strategy dedicated to your business, feel free to check our services by chosing your industry.
+If you need a more in-depth strategy dedicated to your business, feel free to check our services by choosing your industry.